-Planned Events: TUB routinely works with 13,000-volt systems energized to minimize inconvenience to our customers.
+Planned Events: TUA routinely works with 13,000-volt systems energized to minimize inconvenience to our customers.
 This said, we will not undertake any job "hot" if the crew on site considers the work too dangerous.
 If a job affects only a small area, the crew will knock on each door to attempt and notify customers that their power is going to be interrupted.
 For larger areas, the newspaper is notified in advance, and a notice of the upcoming work is announced.
 We attempt to schedule work where it will cause the least inconvenience to our customers, including late night outages.
-For persons with a life support need, TUB will attempt to notify them of an upcoming outage by telephone or post card.
+For persons with a life support need, TUA will attempt to notify them of an upcoming outage by telephone or post card.
 We cannot however, notify persons of unplanned outages (else we would take steps to prevent them!).

 Why do my lights blink?